Builders guide info

 AC Main power handling is required ! or ask a cerfied local company for build/test of the powersupply unit. ( you need to respect earth/grounding for security reasons - or you can lost your life or you device/house in case of electrical shock or fire )

-its not enough to build eurorack modules, a TTSH or a DDRM and you´re able to build a VCS3 Clone - because the VCS3 is an oldscool device - much wires and no instruction which cable you have to attach at first.. there´s only a wiring scheme available. (a friend works on a different version with Control PCBs for less wiring, but the planned release is not before mid 2019)
+its not enough to build eurorack modules, a TTSH or a DDRM and you´re able to build a VCS3 Clone - because the VCS3 is an oldscool device - very much wiring and no instruction which cable you have to attach at first

 to troubleshoot/repair this device you need a correct wiring, no missing or wrong parts placement..